Skip to main content

 Standout features & integrations:

-Mews Operations shines with its real-time booking engine, ensuring timely and efficient room allocations.
-Furthermore, its mobile app facilitates swift check-ins, elevating the guest experience.
-When it comes to integrations, Mews has built alliances with OTAs such as Expedia and AirBnB, allowing hotels to expand their reach seamlessly.
-The software also supports integrations with popular POS systems and a suite of CRM platforms, making it a holistic solution for hotel management.
+Integrations include OTAs such as Expedia and AirBnB, allowing hotels to expand their reach seamlessly.
+The software also supports integrations with popular POS systems and a suite of CRM platforms.

 Pros and cons